A typical Williams

 stamped on the coil's wrapper.
 Remanufactured or aftermarket coils usually only have the coil's part number.

 Early EM pinball flipper coils can be the same size and have the same core travel length as a standard non-flipper solenoid coil.
-However, in most cases, SS flipper coils are much longer in core travel length and coil sleeve, usually have three wire lugs and use a pair of coils on the same coil body.
-Longer length flipper coils increase the core/plunger and flipper paddle travel distances.
+However, in most cases, Modern SS flipper coils use much longer core travel length coils and coil sleeve, usually have three wire lugs and use a pair of coils on the same coil body.
+Longer length flipper coils increase the core/plunger and flipper paddle travel distances and longer return springs.
 Coil Substitutions using a different coil manufacturer then the original coil

 It is always best to use a coil with the exact part number of the original.
 However, this cannot always be found.
 Specs like coil body length, coil diode (if present on original coil)